AtangaEmma/running-notes/LINUX-2-README.md

           - memory = 128gb----4000gb
           - cost = $2,000-$200,000

-But our job is to help companies using computerise solusions either by going to the market to buy servers and come and install or we use cloud service providers (CSP)
+But our job is to help companies using computerized solutions either by going to the market to buy servers come and install or we use cloud service providers (CSP)
-So today, most companies move to the cloud service providers (CSP) for servers , these companies have a lot of computers that they have configure then together, network them and just waiting for companies
+So today, most companies move to the cloud service providers (CSP) for servers , cloud providers have a lot of computers that they have configure together, network them and just waiting for companies

 CSP = cloud service provider